-Historical Materialism seeks clear and accessible contributions aimed at an interdisciplinary readership (if you are an art historian, imagine your reader as an economist and vice versa).
+Historical Materialism's main activity is its academic journal.
+For this, we seek clear and accessible contributions aimed at an interdisciplinary readership (if you are an art historian, imagine your reader as an economist and vice versa).
 Simple phrasing is preferred and unnecessary neologisms and jargon are to be avoided.
 Writers are urged to avoid repetitious phrasing and word use as well as clichés and overused idiomatic phrases (such as ‘throwing the baby out with the bathwater’ and suchlike).
 Please avoid split infinitives.

 Current word limits are 3000-6000 words for review articles and 8000-12000 words for full-length research articles.